 Even if you know 2,400 people, then this still won't be enough because they are basing their expectations on prospects who have made it all the way through a presentation and a follow up meeting.
 They are not counting all the people you prospect which are simply not interested or the ones who agree to see the presentation but decide not to proceed to a follow up meeting.

 World Financial Group claims that you'll need to focus on high numbers to 'overcome the negatives inherent in the law of averages'.
 Could it be at all possible that the negatives are inherent in their own system?
-After all, their 'law of averages', is formulated from their own experiences with their system.
+After all, this is how they created their version of the ‘law of averages’.

 What's Wrong with using the Multi-Level Marketing model?